-For security reasons, the Subversion repository executes hook scripts with an empty environment-that is, no environment variables are set at all, not even \$PATH or \$PATH\$.
+For security reasons, the Subversion repository executes hook scripts with an empty environment-that is, no environment variables are set at all, not even \$PATH or \$PATH%.
 Because of this, a lot of administrators are baffled when their hook script runs fine by hand, but doesn't work when run by Subversion.
 Be sure to explicitly set environment variables in your hook and/or use absolute paths to programs.

-Currently there are five hooks implemented by the Subversion repository:
+There are nine hooks implemented by the Subversion repository: